Tyson Fury Claims When He Looks At Deontay Wilder He Doesn’t See A Bad Man, He Sees A Pretender

 “This swagger is not genuine, it’s fake – a snide and a fraud.
 I look at him and don’t see a bad man, I see a pretender.”

-Meanwhile the Bronze Bomber believes it’ll be him who knocks Fury out and said, “I will knock Tyson Fury out.
+Meanwhile the Bronze Bomber believes it’ll be him who knocks Fury out.

+“I will knock Tyson Fury out.
 They say I’m the puncher and he’s the boxer but the same thing was said when I beat Stiverne.
 I’m going to show you how well I can box.
 He will go down.”

 It’s safe to say all bets are off come Saturday, but one thing’s for sure, with these two aptly named pugilists on the bill, it’s going to be both wild and furious.